ndkv9/weather-app/README.md

   <h3 align="center">Weather Forecast App</h3>

   <p align="center">
-   Simple Weather forecast app bases on city name input from users
+   Simple Weather forecast app bases on city name input from users, this is built on top of `openweathermap` API
     <br />
     <a href="https://github.com/ndkv101/weather-app"><strong>Explore the docs »</strong></a>
     <br />